nathanielmata/markdown-notes-capstone-client/README.md

 # Markdown Notes Capstone (done)

-Note taking app that formats your text to markdown
+'Markdown Notes' is a note taking app that lets you create notes in a markdown editor and preview the html output, then save the note to your user account where you can tag the note as public or private.

 ## Working Prototype (later)